Patssi Valdez: Career and work

 In 2000, she showed at Patricia Correia Gallery, Santa Monica.
 In 2006, she showed at the Angels Gate Cultural Center.

 In 2011, she showed at Fowler Museum at UCLA.

 In 2017 to 2018 she was part of the area wide Pacific Standard Time exhibition, her exhibit Judithe Hernández and Patssi Valdez: One Path Two Journeys.
 Pacific Standard Time was at the Millard Sheets Art Center.
 "These artists have profoundly influenced the aesthetic voices of Latinas in the latter half of the 20th century, and for the first time will be shown together."

+Her work is included in the Xican-a.o.x.
+Body group presentation, which traveled from the Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum, California, to the Pérez Art Museum Miami, Florida, in 2024.
+The exhibition and accompanying publication is an expansive take on the Chicano experience and its intersection with contemporary art narratives from the 1960s to present day.
+Patssi Valdez is located in the show both individually at PAMMTV, and as part of Asco collective.

 Awards

-Valdez is the recipient of J. Paul Getty Trust Fund for the Visual Arts fellowship, National Endowment for the Arts fellowship, and the Brody Arts Fellowship in Visual Arts.
+Valdez is a recipient of the J. Paul Getty Trust Fund for the Visual Arts fellowship, the National Endowment for the Arts fellowship, and the Brody Arts Fellowship in Visual Arts.
 She won a 2001 Durfee Artist Fellowship.

 Collections

-Her art work is included in the museum collections at Smithsonian American Art Museum, National Hispanic Cultural Center collection, National Museum of American Art, the Tucson Museum of Art, the San Jose Museum of Art, The Cheech Marin Center for Chicano Art, Culture & Industry in Riverside, California, and the El Paso Museum of Art.
+Her art work is included in the museum collections at the Smithsonian American Art Museum; the National Hispanic Cultural Center collection; the National Museum of American Art; the Tucson Museum of Art; the San Jose Museum of Art; The Cheech Marin Center for Chicano Art, Culture & Industry in Riverside, California; and the El Paso Museum of Art.